Applications for Postgraduate York Award Gold are NOW OPEN.

 E. Developed leadership or project management skills

 a.
-What have you learnt about yourself during your time at the University of York?
+What have you learned about yourself during your time as a postgraduate student at the University of York?

 b.
-How do you believe this will influence your career decisions, now and in the future?
+How do you believe your experiences have influenced your career decisions, now and in the future?

 To help you prepare your application please make use of the learning materials via the link below.